Discover How JavaScript Handles Object Properties and Methods

 1. Properties describe the state or attributes of an object.

-2. Methods provide the functionality or actions related to the object.
+2. Methods define the functionality or actions related to the object.

 Did you find this article valuable?